cladera/videojs-cuepoints/README.md

     </head>
       ....

+**Warning!** Hosted version will be removed July 3rd.
+From now on, in order to use this library clone/download this project and use files in dist/ folder.

 ##Usage
 When videojs is ready, initialize the plugin and use the function `addCuepoint` to sync actions with the timeline: